 - Please do not use the cabinets to return items; items must be returned in the book drops or at the circulation desk.

-- We can not take donations until further notice.
-Please do not leave donations at the library or in drop boxes.
+- Please do not leave donations at the library or in drop boxes.
 You can bring them inside any time we’re open.

 I received a notice that my items are ready for pickup.
 What do I do?